microsoft/setup-msbuild/README.md

 The syntax is the same used for Visual Studio extensions, where square brackets like "[" mean inclusive, and parenthesis like "(" mean exclusive.
 A comma is always required, but eliding the minimum version looks for all older versions and eliding the maximum version looks for all newer versions.
 See the [vswhere wiki](https://github.com/microsoft/vswhere/wiki) for more details.

-## Specifying prerelease versions of Visual Studio (optional)
+### Use pre-release versions of Visual Studio (optional)
-If you need your Actions runner to target a prerelease version of Visual Studio , simply add the `vs-prerelease` input.
-This is necessary if you want to run an action on the `windows-2022` virtual environment (https://github.com/actions/virtual-environments/blob/main/images/win/Windows2022-Readme.md).
+If you need your Actions runner to target a pre-release version of Visual Studio, simply add the `vs-prerelease` input.
+This is necessary if you want to run an action on a virtual environment that contains a pre-release version of Visual Studio or self-hosted images that you may have that also have pre-release versions of Visual Studio installed.

 ```yml
 - name: Add msbuild to PATH